Lincoln Mark series: Fourth generation (Mark V; 1977–1979)

-For 1977, the Continental Mark IV underwent a substantial redesign, becoming the Mark V. Growing even further in size (at 230 inches long, only 3 inches shorter than the Continental), the Mark V retained the chassis underpinnings of its Mark IV predecessor; careful engineering reduced its curb weight by over 400 pounds.
-As the Thunderbird was shifted to the Ford Torino intermediate chassis for 1977, the Mark V was the first generation of the Mark series since the Mark II produced with no divisional counterpart.
+For 1977, Ford released the Continental Mark V as the next-generation Mark Series coupe.
+While the Ford Thunderbird was shifted to the Ford Torino intermediate chassis, the Mark V was a substantial redesign of the previous-generation Mark IV.
+At 230 inches long, the personal luxury coupe was only 3 inches shorter than the standard Lincoln Continental; however, careful engineering reduced curb weight of the vehicle by over 400 pounds.
+With no Thunderbird stablemate, the Mark V was the first generation of the Mark Series since the Mark II produced with no divisional counterpart.

-In line with its Mark IV chassis underpinnings, the Mark V returned many traditional design elements from its predecessor, but adopted sharper-edged fender and window lines.
-While sharing much of its front fascia styling with the Lincoln Continental, the Mark IV introduced vertical taillamps and front fender vents.
+Though sharing chassis underpinnings with its predecessor (including a common 120.4-inch wheelbase), the Mark V shared no exterior body panels with the Mark IV.
+Many design elements made a return in contemporary form, with the body styled with sharper edges for the fender and window lines; the Mark V introduced vertically oriented taillamps and front fender vents.
 While technically a delete option, a vinyl top was specified on nearly all vehicles; for 1979, it became standard.

-To improve the fuel economy of the model line, Ford introduced a 400 cubic-inch V8 as the standard engine; the 460 V8 remained an option (outside of California).
-For 1979, the 460 was discontinued entirely, leaving the 400 as the sole engine offering.
+To improve the fuel economy of the model line, a 400 cubic-inch V8 now became the standard engine, with the 460 V8 remaining an option (outside of California); for 1979, the 400 V8 became the sole engine offering.
 As an industry first, Ford introduced an optional LED "miles-to-empty" gauge for 1978; a precursor to later trip computers, the gauge calculated estimated fuel range (based on the fuel tank level).